elifesciences-publications/poly-A-seq/README.md

 # poly-A-seq

-These codes were written to analyze poly(A) seq.
+These codes were written to analyze PCPA (prematural cleavage and polyadenylation) at the 3' UTR, intron and CDS.

-This folder contain all the scripts used in the our paper (Zhou et al Elife 2018).

 ## Before start
 **1, download softwares for alignment, i.e. bowtie2 and tophat2.**